Scion-Kin/Libly/README.md

 ## How to use
 Libly is widely accessible as a online web application.
-This is provided as a libray where users can download favored books, add favored books to bookmarks and mark favorite authors.
+This is provided as a libray where users can read books, mark favorite books, authors and genres.

 To access libly, users have to
 * visit [Libly](https://libly.usernet.com)